Download our Avon Park School Visual Curriculum MapFile Size: 323.16 KB

 We provide unique learning opportunities for our pupils to help them engage with learning so that they can develop skills and grow in confidence to become proud members of our school community.

-At Avon Park we are committed to ensuring we provide our pupils with the highest levels of careers guidance, advice and information.
-Our Careers, Information, Advice & Guidance (CEIAG) programme ensures that every pupil is given the support they need to step confidently into their chosen career path when the times comes to move on.
+Our Careers Information, Advice & Guidance (CIAG) programme ensures that every pupil is given the support they need to step confidently into their chosen career path when the time comes to move on.
+CIAG is embedded in our curriculum, and our Science, Technology, Engineering, and Mathematics (STEM) opportunities are measured against the eight standards of the Gatsby Benchmark.

-CEIAG is embedded into our curriculum and our science, technology, engineering, and mathematics (STEM) opportunities are measured against the eight standards of the Gatsby Benchmark for the 2020-2021 academic year.
-In lessons, teachers promote job roles that link to their subject, and pupils discuss career opportunities and what qualifications they would need to progress into that career, whether this be through apprenticeships, college or university.
+In lessons, teachers promote job roles that link to their subject, and pupils discuss career opportunities and the qualifications they need to progress into the career, whether this be through apprenticeships, college or university.

 Please take a look at their interactive resource to find out more about apprenticeships and the opportunities available to our students when they leave school.